 Diversity, Equity, and Inclusion and Racial Justice

 There is more to do in this regard with respect to students, faculty, and staff, and diversity in numbers is not enough.
-Bowdoin must also be an inclusive community, one with a genuine and effective commitment to racial justice where everyone has the opportunity to belong and to know that they belong, rather than feeling like guests where they have been invited to live and work.
-Bowdoin must also be a community where there is equity in the opportunity to pursue the same successes, outcomes, and lived experiences.
+Bowdoin must also be an inclusive community, one with a genuine and effective commitment to racial justice where everyone has the opportunity to belong and to know that they belong.
+Bowdoin must also be a community where there is equity in the opportunity to pursue the same successes and outcomes.

 Bowdoin’s mission requires the College to prepare students to lead in a world where the demographics are changing rapidly and where individual identities are simultaneously being understood and celebrated—and contested and denigrated.
 These changes and issues have profound political, social, economic, cultural, and scientific implications.
 Bowdoin students need the skills and tools to understand, navigate, and discuss race and racism and their implications in a knowledgeable, authentic, and respectful way.